Tess Bourbeau, LMHCA, ATR-P

-Tess (they/them) is an art therapy and counseling intern from Southwestern College.
+Tess (they/them) is an art therapist and counseling associate.
 They believe that powerful healing can occur in a trusting relationship and strive to create a safe, exploratory space where clients can show up as their authentic selves.
-They work from a strengths-based perspective to invite more peace and wellness into the everyday lives of their clients, and to fortify their ability to face different challenges.
-Tess enjoys integrating art as a resource into the healing process, but also uses talk therapy, parts work, and relational-cultural therapy to create a treatment plan that best fits each client.
+They work from a strengths-based perspective to help clients enhance what is already working, and to fortify their ability to face what is not.
+Tess enjoys integrating art as a resource into the healing process, but also uses talk therapy, DBT, and relational-cultural therapy to create a treatment plan that best fits each client.
 Tess is aware of how systems of oppression impact mental health and maintains a trauma-informed lens throughout their practice.
-They aim to equip clients with tools to feel a greater sense of emotional stability.
+They aim to equip clients with tools to feel a greater sense of emotional stability, skills to tolerate distress, and greater moments of joy.

 Tess is queer, neurodivergent, and a lover of art.
 Born in Chicago, they are new to the PNW and are eager to explore and learn alongside their small curly dog.
 Tess loves D&D, comics and cartoons, and horror movies.

-Specialty: LGBTQIA2S+ children, teens, and adults.
+Specialty: LGBTQIA2S+ teens and adults.
+Neurodivergence.
+Trauma and sexual abuse.
+OCD and DID.
 BDSM and kink.
-Trauma.
 Religion and spiritual issues.
-Neurodivergence.

-I am best for people who: Queer, trans, and nonmonogamous people.
+I am best for people who: Anyone curious about creative therapy.
+Queer, trans, and non-monogamous people.
 Survivors of sexual trauma and those who suffer from complex post-traumatic stress disorder.
 Neurodivergent individuals.
 Loved ones of all of the above.

 Supervision: Tess works under the supervision of Mackenzie Dunham, LICSW